2900xt/taharawjani-org/public/blogs/hypercompetition.md

 Or, you could just pop open that trust fund :D

 This was a bit of a rant, don't take too much of this seriously.
 I'm only half serious.
-Colleges want real people, not resume optimizing robots.
-Be a good person, and you'll do well in life.
+Colleges want real people, and you should really do what you want, not resume optimizing robots.
+Be genuine and a good person, and you'll do well in life.
+Also, nobody gives a fuck, so do whatever you want.